osuosl/ganeti_webmgr/docs/source/dev/test_cluster.rst

 Updating
 ~~~~~~~~

-If you already have the repository, you should also always make sure your
+If you already have the repository, you should also always make sure you are
 running the most up to date version of the code.
 There are two ways to do this::

     git pull